marco-souza/resume/RESUME_PDF.md

 ---

-## Key Projects
+## Community Leadership

-**PodCodar** - Founder and leader of a FREE, non-profit learning community that guides and supports people in their journey to becoming qualified digital professionals.
+**PodCodar** - Founder and Leader of a non-profit learning community dedicated to making tech education inclusive and accessible.
+Building pathways for aspiring developers in Brazil and beyond (<https://podcodar.org>).

 ---